-LLB Part I: 8 December 2021 LLB Part II: 1 December 2021 Classes start: 28 February 2022 www.law.auckland.ac.nz
+LLB Part I: 8 December 2022 LLB Part II: 1 December 2022 Classes start: 27 February 2023 law.auckland.ac.nz

-Conjoint combinations: Advanced Science (Honours), Arts, Commerce, Design, Engineering (Honours), Fine Arts, Global Studies, Health Sciences, Music, Property, Science
+Conjoint combinations: Advanced Science (Honours), Arts, Commerce, Communication, Design, Engineering (Honours), Fine Arts, Global Studies, Health Sciences, Music, Property, Science

 To be accepted into LLB Part I, you must first be accepted into a Law conjoint programme or one other bachelors degree programme.
-Graduates should consult a student adviser at Auckland Law School.
+Graduates should consult a Programme Adviser at Auckland Law School.

-- A well-respected degree from Aotearoa New Zealand's leading Law school - The broadest range of Law electives in New Zealand and an exciting variety of conjoint degrees - The Davis Law Library, which offers the most comprehensive law collection in New Zealand - Overseas opportunities for study, internships and experiential learning (border restrictions permitting)
+- A well-respected degree from Aotearoa New Zealand's leading Law school - The broadest range of Law electives available at any Law school in New Zealand, and an exciting variety of conjoint degrees - The Davis Law Library, which offers the most comprehensive law collection in New Zealand - Overseas opportunities for study, internships and experiential learning (border restrictions permitting)